traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

 !!! info "See [Message Fields (Per-Type)](#message-fields-per-type) for more details"

-### Send up to 4 Extended Telemetry messages per 10-min window
+### Send up to 5 Extended Telemetry messages per 10-min window

-#### Use of Basic Telemetry message optional
+#### Use of Basic Telemetry and even Regular Type 1 message optional

-Extended Telemetry can be sent during the time slot the Basic Telemetry is currently sent in.
+Extended Telemetry can be sent during the time slots the Basic Telemetry and Regular Type 1 are currently sent in.

-This allows for more Extended Telemetry messages to be sent during a given 10-min window.
+This allows for a maximum of 5 Extended Telemetry messages to be sent during a given 10-min window.

 !!! info "See [Time Slot Behavior](#time-slot-behavior) for more details"

 #### No rigid send sequence

 There are different types of Extended Telemetry messages.
-They can be sent in any order, at any time.
+They can be sent in any order, at *any time.

 !!! info "See [Time Slot Behavior](#time-slot-behavior) for more details"